 Sometimes events and the planets don’t exactly align in favor of business decisions, requiring business partners to call an end to a merger or partnership.
 For instance, General Electric recently considered cutting loose of their majority stakeholdings in Denver oilfield services corporation Baker Hughes.
 That hasty divorce, if completed, would have damaged both GE and Baker Hughes’ reputations.
 GE has been tarnished by decades of bad business decisions that have resulted in lower than expected dividends to investors, mass layoffs, and selling off old and struggling business units.
 Baker Hughes for its part started seeing its shares begin to take a nosedive.
 Luckily, GE did an about face and saved their business marriage to Baker Hughes.1

 Not all business relationships have as happy an ending or make-up.
 Whether you’re the founder of a large LLC, a minor shareholder, and/or a managing partner within the company, you’re sure to find that there’s always going to be some concern about the efficacy of certain business dealings by your business partners.
-A lot of times, it’s family or a long-time friend that becomes a business partner.
-Or, the partner could start out seeming like a cordial and completely likable and professional person.
+A lot of times, it’s family or a long-time friend that becomes a business partners.
+Or, the partner could start out seeming like a cordial and completely likeable and professional person.
 But, after some time has passed, there may come a day when a line gets drawn in the sand, so to speak, and you are completely on opposite sides of a very important business decision.
 Or, you can no longer see eye-to-eye as partners.
 What then?
-Well, let’s explore the options, shall we?
+Well, let’s explore the options, shall we.

 Offboarding a Business Partner or Yourself

 The business divorce has become common terminology in today’s lexicon to describe how two or more business partners can no longer function and work together, and one or more partner is looking for a way out or a way to force another partner out.
-Here are some of the most common reasons business partners come to a business splitting crossroads:
+Here are some of the most common reasons business partners come to a business splitting cross roads:

 - An aging partner refuses to retire